kh3phr3n/arch-install/README.md

 - Swap is managed by ZRam through systemd-swap (Improves SSD lifetime).
 - Only simple partition layout with LUKS is supported.
+- Only GRUB is supported (i386-pc and x86_64-efi).
+- UEFI and dual-boot windows are not supported yet.

 ```
 +----------------------+-----------------------------------+-----------------------------------------------+